Parable #2. New Wine in Old Wineskins:

-The act of killing the prophet of El-Elyon (the Most High) in the first century (CE) graphically symbolizes the hateful spiritual struggle that occurred when the Holy Spirit moved to assert His Lordship over the leaders of Israel.
-The Messiah knew in advance that like Yochanan He too would suffer at “their hands:”
+The act of killing the prophet of El-Elyon (the Most High) in the first century (CE) graphically symbolizes the hateful spiritual struggle that occurred when the Holy Spirit moved to assert His Lordship over our ancient leaders of Israel.
+The Messiah knew in advance that like Yochanan he too would suffer at “their hands.”
+It is written:

 אֲבָל אֹמֵר אֲנִי לָכֶם אֵלִיָּהוּ כְּבָר בָּא וְלֹא הִכִּירֻהוּ וַיַּעֲשׂוֹּ־בוֹ כִּרְצוֹנָם וְכֵן גַּם־בֶּן־הָאָדָם יְעֻנֶּה עַל־יָדָם׃

 Throughout all of human history there is something about the false spirit of vanity and pride that proliferates among the religious (and political) elites of the world.
-This spirit of vanity and pride just does not allow for a serious acceptance of the absolute authority of the Holy One.
-The Prophet Yochanan ben Zechariah ben Aaron was Divinely assigned the privilege of introducing to Israel the Mashiach who was full of Adonai’s Spirit of Grace (chesed, chen) and Truth (emet).
+This spirit of vanity and pride just does not allow for a serious acceptance of the absolute authority of the Spirit of the Holy One.
+The Prophet Yochanan ben Zechariah ben Aaron was Divinely assigned the privilege of introducing to Israel the Messiah of God.
+It is a true saying:

 Among the body of all the prophets of Israel none has had a greater role to play than Yochanan.

 Yochanan ben Zechariah was the first Elijah to come.
 Soon a second Elijah to come will appear in Israel.
 It is the role of the Elijah to come to personally introduce the M’shiach Adonai to Israel.
-Yochanan said of Messiah ben Joseph that He was so incredibly special that no prophet (Mosheh included) was even worthy to stoop down like a slave and unlatch the clasp of his dirty sandals.
-It was Yochanan ben Zechariah ben Aaron, the prophet of El-Elyon who was the herald of the Grace of Adonai.
-He was the Voice in the Wilderness that Isaiah and Malachi foretold would prepare the Way of Messiah:
+Yochanan said of Messiah ben Yosef (Joseph) that he was so incredibly special that no prophet (Mosheh included) was even worthy to stoop down like a slave and unlatch the clasp of his dirty sandals.
+It was Yochanan ben Zechariah ben Aaron, the prophet of El-Elyon who was the herald of the Chesed of HaShem.
+He was that unique Voice in the Wilderness that Isaiah and Malachi foretold would prepare the Way of Messiah.
+It is written:

 הינני שלח מלאכי ופנה־דרך לפני ופיתואם יבוא אל־היכלו האדון אשר־אתם מבקשים ומלאך הברית אשר־אתם חפצים הינה־בא אמר ה’ צבאות׃